NETponents/GerbilBRCService/README.md

 [![Gratipay](https://img.shields.io/gratipay/ARMmaster17.svg)](http://gratipay.com/~ARMmaster17)

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)
-#### What is it?
+### What is it?
 The Gerbil Backdoor Remote Control Service is a lightweight, fast-deploy tool for managing a large scale attack using the Gerbil automated hacker.
 It provides a way to issue commands and redirect processing power to effectively take out high priority targets in complex networks.
+It offers a cache to help the Gerbil AI engine have a larger repository in which to draw training data from, making smarter decisions.
+It also offers an alternative mode to modify the command chain to create a "stabbing ring", in which it becomes near-impossible to trace the origin of the Gerbil-powered attack.

+### Isn't that dangerous?
+Yep, absolutely, which is why you should read our disclaimer below and don't try it on a computer you use every day or that's not yours.

+### No, dangerous, like SkyNet.
+Although Gerbil and many of the AI systems found in Hollywood movies, Gerbil does not posess the capabilities to do such attacks.
+In order for a Gerbil attack to start, the Gerbil executable must be manually planted behind a firewall.
+Gerbil has hard-coded rules that dictate what computers it can and can't attack.
+Part of that rule is that it cannot attack computers outside of it's subnet, making it impossible for an infection to spread outside of the initial attack network.

-## What is Gerbil?
+### What is Gerbil?

 Take a look [here. >](https://github.com/NETponents/Gerbil)